 For the record, the Patriots went on to win Superbowl LIII against the LA Rams and the Red Sox went on to win the World Series against the LA Dodgers.
 Just sayin’.

 Founded in 1848, the Boston Public Library is a masterpiece of architecture.
 It contains roughly 24 million volumes and electronic resources, including 1.7 million rare books and manuscripts, making it the third largest public library in the United States.
 Making a point to walk quietly along the corridors, passed the lions guarding the grand staircase and into the Bates Reading Room of the McKim Building, dozens of faces working diligently, is a highlight for anyone with even a slight literary appreciation.
 Follow along history until your reach the stunning, Italian inspired courtyard in the centre, designed to look like an arcade in the Palazzo della Cacciatella in Rome.

 BOSTON DUCK TOURS

-When planning our Boston adventure, we asked fellow travelers and locals about the best activities for families.
+When planning our Boston with kids adventure, we asked fellow travelers and locals about the best activities for families.
 Most highly recommended was a Boston Duck Tour.
 So just what exactly is a DUCK?
 It is a WWII style amphibious landing vehicle….and a ton of fun.
 It is a unique spin on your average city tour, and ideal for all ages.
 We began our fully narrated, 80 minute tour at the Museum of Science and passed roughly 3 dozen specific points of interest before heading into the Charles River for a pleasant cruise.
 Duck Tours depart frequently from 3 separate locations (Prudential Centre, Museum of Science and the New England Aquarium).